TUDCA (Tauroursodeoxycholic Acid)

 Confidence: Limited

-TUDCA has historical and pharmacological context through bile-acid medicine, but the report keeps TUDCA, UDCA, and taurursodiol combination-drug evidence separate.
-Larghi 1997 and Pan 2013 explain why TUDCA remains relevant in hepatobiliary research, while Kusaczuk 2019 summarizes ER-stress and cytoprotective mechanisms.
-This lens supports plausibility and clinical continuity, but it does not convert older bile-acid use into proof for modern wellness, bodybuilding, or nootropic claims.
+TUDCA carries historical and pharmacological context through bile-acid medicine, but this report keeps TUDCA, UDCA, and the taurursodiol combination drug separate.
+Larghi 1997 and Pan 2013 explain why TUDCA stays relevant in hepatobiliary research, while Kusaczuk 2019 summarizes the ER-stress and cytoprotective mechanisms.
+This lens supports plausibility and clinical continuity, but it does not turn older bile-acid use into proof for modern wellness, bodybuilding, or nootropic claims.

 Traditional Medicine Systems

 Traditional context is indirect and ethically complicated.
-Bear bile and related bile medicines have a long East Asian materia medica history, but supplement-grade TUDCA is a modern purified bile acid; the traditional lens should not be used to justify wildlife-derived sourcing.
+Bear bile and related bile medicines have a long East Asian materia medica history, but supplement-grade TUDCA is a modern purified bile acid, and the traditional lens should not be used to justify wildlife-derived sourcing.

 Holistic Evidence for TUDCA (Tauroursodeoxycholic Acid)